Tiyenti/distrandomizer/readme.md

 an issue my way with that seed so I can see what went wrong.

-Skipping ability triggers will still give you the ability you would have gotten in the previous map like the normal game, so don't be afriad to skip ability triggers in some maps (like Departure) in the interest of saving time.
+Skipping ability triggers will still give you the ability you would have gotten in the previous map like the normal game, so don't be afriad to skip ability triggers in some maps in the interest of saving time.
-If you want to keep track of the maps and abilities you've already completed/unlocked, [I've made a simple tracker](https://tntmatthew.github.io/disttracker) that will allow you to do that.
+If you want to keep track of the maps and abilities you've already completed/unlocked, [I've made a simple tracker](https://tiyenti.github.io/disttracker) that will allow you to do that.